Pulpit Today Sermon

 Then, there are Biblical precepts such as “the law of sowing and reaping” and “asking and receiving.”

 Aren’t those formulas?
 Well, “Yes” and “No.” “Yes,” in the sense that they are strategies; but “No,” in the sense that the strategies elicit miracles.
 Again, the secret to what looks like a Biblically successful formula is that God uses a person that is in dynamic relationship with him.
-For example, let’s illustrate this by identifying some people from the Bible that seemed to use a formula to accomplish something incredible for God:
+For example, I want to use Moses and Elisha as servants of God that appeared to work a miracle by use of a formula:

-- Let’s first consider Moses.
-God gave Moses a Staff that helped him deliver Israel from Egyptian bondage.
-When he shook that staff gnats, frogs, and swarms of insects appeared.
-He held it over the Nile and that river turned to blood.
-He extended it over the Red Sea and the waters parted.
+Let’s first consider Moses.
+God gave Moses a staff that helped deliver Israel from Egyptian bondage.
+When he raised that staff over Egypt, God immediately sent plagues of gnats, frogs, and swarms of insects.
+When Moses raised the staff over the Nile, the river immediately turned into blood.
+And when he extended the staff over the Red Sea the waters parted for the Jews’ departure from Egypt.
 But despite appearances, Moses’ staff wasn’t a magic wand!
-The miracles of Moses occurred because Moses spent time in God’s presence.
+The miracles of Moses occurred because Moses spent time in God’s presence!

 You see, a formula couldn’t raise the boy from the dead.
 It would take Elisha—a man filled with God’s presence and power—to work the miracle.
 And when you study Gehazi’s character you learn he was filled with greed, selfishness, and rebellion.
 Always remember that God’s utmost desire is to fulfill his plan through people with pure hearts.